Poitiers: 17th century

-The cosmopolitan town saw less activity during the Renaissance.
+The cosmopolitan town saw less activity during the 17th century.
 Few changes were made in the urban landscape, except for laying the way for the Rue de la Tranchée.
-Moreover bridges were built where the inhabitants had colloquially used gués.
+Moreover bridges were built where the inhabitants had used fords.
 A few Hôtels particuliers were built at that time, such as the Hôtels Jean Baucé, Fumé and Berthelot.
-Poets Joachim du Bellay and Pierre Ronsard converged at the University of Poitiers, before leaving for Paris leaving an indelible mark on the city.
+Poets Joachim du Bellay and Pierre Ronsard converged at the University of Poitiers, before leaving for Paris.

-During the 17th century, many people emigrated from Poitiers and the Poitou to the French settlements in the new world and thus many Acadians who would later be Cajuns living in North America contemporarily can trace their ancestry back to this region.
+During the 17th century, many people emigrated from Poitiers and the Poitou to the French settlements in the North America, including many Acadians who would later become Cajuns.

 18th century

-During the 18th century, the town's ebb and flow mainly depended on its administrative functions as the regional capital: Poitiers served as the seat for the regional administration of royal justice, the évêché, the monasteries, and the intendance of the Généralité du Poitou.
+During the 18th century, the town's ebb and flow mainly depended on its administrative functions as the regional capital: Poitiers served as the seat for the regional administration of royal justice, the bishopric, the monasteries, and the intendance of the Généralité du Poitou.

 The Viscount of Blossac, intendant of Poitou from 1750 to 1784, had a French garden landscaped in Poitiers.
-He also had Eleanor of Aquitaine's ancient wall razed and have modern boulevards built in its place.
+He also had Eleanor of Aquitaine's wall razed, building modern boulevards in its place.